JEE Advanced 2025 Syllabus: Check JEE Advanced Subject-Wise Detailed Syllabus PDF, Important Topics

 Chapter Number | Chapter | Topics in the chapters |

-Chapter 1 | Optics | Rectilinear propagation of light, reflection and refraction at plane and other surfaces; internal reflection, deviation and dispersion of light through a prism, thin lenses, combinations of thin lenses and mirrors, magnification Wave nature of light, Huygen’s principle theory, Diffraction due to a single slit, interference limited to young’s double slit experiment, plane polarized light, brewster's law, polaroids, polarization of light. |
+Chapter 1 | Optics | Rectilinear propagation of light, reflection and refraction at plane and other surfaces; internal reflection, deviation and dispersion of light through a prism, thin lenses, combinations of thin lenses and mirrors, magnification.
+Wave nature of light, Huygens principle theory, Diffraction due to a single slit, interference limited to Young’s double slit experiment, plane polarized light, Brewster's law, polaroids, and polarization of light. |

-Chapter 2 | General | Specific heat of a liquid using calorimeter, focal length of a convex lens and concave mirror using u-v method, speed of sound, verification of Ohm’s law using voltmeter and ammeter, Vernier calipers and screw gauge, determination of g using simple pendulum, young’s modulus - elasticity of the material surface tension of water by rise and effect of detergents, general Units and dimensions, dimensional analysis, least count, significant figures, methods of measurement and error analysis for physical quantities pertaining to the following experiments: experiments based on using |
+Chapter 2 | General | Specific heat of a liquid using a calorimeter, a focal length of a convex lens and concave mirror using the u-v method, speed of sound, verification of Ohm’s law using a voltmeter and ammeter, Vernier callipers and screw gauge, determination of g using a simple pendulum, young’s modulus - elasticity of the material surface tension of water by rise and effect of detergents, general Units and dimensions, dimensional analysis, least count, significant figures, methods of measurement and error analysis for physical quantities about the following experiments: experiments based on using |

-Chapter 3 | Mechanics | Systems of particles, centre of mass and its motion; Impulse, elastic and inelastic collisions, rigid body, moment of inertia,conservation of angular momentum, dynamics of rigid bodies with fixed axis of rotation, rolling without slipping of rings, cylinders and spheres, equilibrium of rigid bodies, parallel/perpendicular axes theorems, moments of inertia of uniform bodies with easy geometrical shapes, angular momentum,torque, collision of point masses with rigid bodies, forced and damped oscillation, resonance.
-Linear and angular simple harmonic motions, Hooke’s law, Young’s modulus, law of gravitation, Kepler’s law, geostationary orbits, motion of planets and satellites in circular orbits, gravitational potential, acceleration due to gravity, escape velocity.
-Kinematics in one and two dimensions, static and dynamic friction, kinetic and potential energy, work and power, projectiles, uniform circular motion, relative velocity, Newton law of motion, inertial and uniformly accelerated frames of reference, conservation of linear momentum and mechanical energy. |
+Chapter 3 | Mechanics | Systems of particles, centre of mass and its motion; Impulse, elastic and inelastic collisions, rigid body, moment of inertia, conservation of angular momentum, dynamics of rigid bodies with fixed axis of rotation, rolling without slipping of rings, cylinders and spheres, equilibrium of rigid bodies, parallel/perpendicular axes theorems, moments of inertia of uniform bodies with easy geometrical shapes, angular momentum, torque, collision of point masses with rigid bodies, forced and damped oscillation, resonance.
+Linear and angular simple harmonic motions, Hooke’s law, Young’s modulus, the law of gravitation, Kepler’s law, geostationary orbits, the motion of planets and satellites in circular orbits, gravitational potential, acceleration due to gravity, escape velocity.
+Kinematics in one and two dimensions, static and dynamic friction, kinetic and potential energy, work and power, projectiles, uniform circular motion, relative velocity, Newton's law of motion, inertial and uniformly accelerated frames of reference, conservation of linear momentum and mechanical energy. |

-Chapter 4 | Thermal physics | Thermal expansion of solids, liquids and gasses, calorimetry, latent heat, heat conduction in one dimension, ideal gas laws, specific heats (Cv and Cp for monatomic and diatomic gasses), Isothermal and adiabatic processes, bulk modulus of gasses, equivalence of heat and work, elementary concepts of convection and radiation, blackbody radiation: Wien’s displacement law, Stefan’s law, absorptive and emissive powers, Kirchhoff’s law, Newton’s law of cooling, first law of thermodynamics and its applications (only for ideal gasses), second law of thermodynamics, reversible and irreversible processes, carnot engine and its efficiency. |
+Chapter 4 | Thermal physics | Thermal expansion of solids, liquids and gasses, calorimetry, latent heat, heat conduction in one dimension, ideal gas laws, specific heats (Cv and Cp for monatomic and diatomic gasses), Isothermal and adiabatic processes, bulk modulus of gasses, equivalence of heat and work, elementary concepts of convection and radiation, blackbody radiation: Wien’s displacement law, Stefan’s law, absorptive and emissive powers, Kirchhoff’s law, Newton’s law of cooling, first law of thermodynamics and its applications (only for ideal gasses), second law of thermodynamics, reversible and irreversible processes, Carnot engine and its efficiency. |

-Chapter 5 | Electricity and magnetism | Electric current, Ohm’s law; Series and parallel arrangements of resistances and cells, Kirchhoff’s laws and simple applications, heating effect of current, Biot–Savart’s law and Ampere’s law, force on a moving charge and on a current-carrying wire in a uniform magnetic field, magnetic field near a current-carrying straight wire, along the axis of a circular coil and inside a long straight solenoid, magnetic moment of a current loop,electromagnetic induction, faraday’s law, Lenz’s law, Self and mutual inductance, RC, LR, LC and LCR circuits with d.c. and a.c. sources, effect of a uniform magnetic field on a current loop, moving coil galvanometer, voltmeter, ammeter and their conversions.
-Coulomb’s law, electric field and potential, electrical potential energy of a system of point charges and of electrical dipoles in a uniform electrostatic field, electric field lines, flux of electric field,capacitors in series and parallel, energy stored in a capacitor, Gauss’s law and its application in simple cases, like, to find field due to infinitely long straight wire, uniformly charged infinite plane sheet and uniformly charged thin spherical shell, capacitance, parallel plate capacitor with and without dielectrics. |
+Chapter 5 | Electricity and magnetism | Electric current, Ohm’s law; Series and parallel arrangements of resistances and cells, Kirchhoff’s laws and simple applications, heating effect of current, Biot–Savart’s law and Ampere’s law, force on a moving charge and on a current-carrying wire in a uniform magnetic field, magnetic field near a current-carrying straight wire, along the axis of a circular coil and inside a long straight solenoid, magnetic moment of a current loop, electromagnetic induction, faraday’s law, Lenz’s law, Self and mutual inductance, RC, LR, LC and LCR circuits with d.c. and a.c. sources, the effect of a uniform magnetic field on a current loop, moving coil galvanometer, voltmeter, ammeter and their conversions.
+Coulomb’s law, electric field and potential, electrical potential energy of a system of point charges and electrical dipoles in a uniform electrostatic field, electric field lines, flux of electric field, capacitors in series and parallel, energy stored in a capacitor, Gauss’s law and its application in simple cases, like, to find field due to infinitely long straight wire, uniformly charged infinite plane sheet and uniformly charged thin spherical shell, capacitance, parallel plate capacitor with and without dielectrics. |

-Chapter 6 | Electromagnetic waves | Electromagnetic waves and its characteristics, electromagnetic spectrum (radio waves, infrared, visible, ultraviolet,x-rays,microwaves, gamma rays) including elementary all about their uses. |
+Chapter 6 | Electromagnetic waves | Electromagnetic waves and their characteristics, electromagnetic spectrum (radio waves, infrared, visible, ultraviolet,x-rays, microwaves, gamma rays) including elementary all about their uses. |

 Chapter 7 | Modern physics | law of radioactive decay, decay constant, half-life and mean life, Bohr’s theory of hydrogen-like atoms, Atomic nucleus, α, β and γ radiations, characteristic and continuous X-rays, Moseley’s law, de Broglie wavelength of matter waves, binding energy and its calculation, fission and fusion processes, energy calculation in these processes. photoelectric effect. |